 Interested in capturing more of those special moments of your life with a miniature – practically invisible – a camera that fits inside your sunglasses?
 Then you might want to strongly consider the Miota camera glasses.
-This inconspicuous device captures your life as you live it – with as much as 60 to 80 minutes of continuous recording time on a single charge.
+This inconspicuous device captures your life as you live it – with as much as 80 minutes of recording time.

 - 1 Preserve More Memories

 - 3 Life Made Easier

 - 4 Take Phone Calls and Listen To Music